elixir-toniq/rollout/README.md

 your flags will revert to their default states.
 You can mitigate this problem by setting defaults for each flag in your `Application.start/2` callback.

-Because we're using CRDTs to propogate changes its possible that a change made on one node will take time to propogate to the other nodes.
-Its a safe operation to run the same operation on multiple nodes.
-When feature flags are merged we also default to the latest HLC.
+Changes made on one node will take time to replicate to other nodes in the cluster.
+But, its a safe operation to run the same command on multiple nodes.
+Feature flags will merge cleanly and always default to the latest change seen.

 ## Should I use this?

-For now I'd say "No".
-The functionality works but this repo currently has 0 tests and I'm sure there are edge cases.
-You should also not cluster your application for the sole purpose of using this library.
-If you need this you'll know it.
-Otherwise you're better off looking at an alternative solution.
+If you're already running a clustered application then this should be a reasonable solution if you need feature flags.

 ## Future work